AndersDeath/diary2/000-current.md

 # 19 June - Mittwoch - Berlin - 636 Tag der Einwanderung - Warm Cloudy

 My mood was not so good today.
 It's sad to be honest.
+I thougt that I would be able to buy somthing that I wanted to, but I could not.